Covering the Permutohedron by Affine Hyperplanes: Covers of the permutohedron

-{\em Proof of Theorem \ref{main}.} A key observation, due to Alon \cite{A2}, which leads to a by now standard application of the Combinatorial Nullstellensatz is that the permutations of an $n$-element set $A$ can be identified with the set obtained from $A^n$ by removing the roots of the Vandermonde polynomial $V({x})=\prod_{i<j}(x_j-x_i)$.
-Geometrically, $P_n$ is obtained from $\{1,2,\ldots,n\}^n$ by removing the points covered by the $n\choose 2$ hyperpanes of equation $x_i=x_j$.
+{\em Proof of Theorem \ref{main}.} A key observation, due to Alon \cite{A2}, which leads to a by now standard application of the Combinatorial Nullstellensatz is that the permutations of an $n$-element set $A$ can be identified with the set obtained from $A^n$ by removing the zeroes of the Vandermonde polynomial $V({x})$.
+Geometrically, $P_n$ is obtained from $\{1,2,\ldots,n\}^n$ by removing the points covered by the $n\choose 2$ hyperplanes of equation $x_i=x_j$.

 Suppose that a collection of hyperplanes defined by the linear equations $f_1({x})=0,\dots,f_m({x})=0$ constitute an almost cover of $P_n$ where the uncovered vertex is ${v}$.
 Then the polynomial

 of degree ${n\choose 2}+m$ attains the value 0 at every point of the Cartesian product $\{1,2,\dots,n\}^n$ except ${v}$.
 According to Theorem \ref{AF},